HyperEnclave/hyperenclave/README.md

     </a>
 </p>

+# PROJECT MOVED TO A NEW REPOSITORY
+**Note**: HyperEnclave repository has been moved to a new location: [https://github.com/asterinas/hyperenclave](https://github.com/asterinas/hyperenclave).

+All development will continue there.

+# Introduction to HyperEnclave

 HyperEnclave is an open and cross-platform trusted execution environment which runs on heterogeneous CPU platforms but decouples its root of trust from CPU vendors.
 In its nature, HyperEnclave calls for a better TEE ecosystem with improved transparency and trustworthiness.
 HyperEnclave has been implemented on various commodity CPU platforms and deployed in real-world confidential computing workloads.